 Richard Corbett MEP for Yorkshire & Humber and Stuart Andrew MP for Pudsey, Horsforth and Aireborough are joined by Julia Mulligan, the Police & Crime Commissioner for North Yorkshire, on the regional board.

-Chaired by Bradford City Councillor Alex Ross-Shaw, the charity’s Yorkshire & North East board has marked this year’s 20thanniversary of the worst crime in Europe since the Second World War with a range of events.
+Chaired by Bradford City Councillor Alex Ross-Shaw, the charity’s Yorkshire & North East board has marked this year’s 20thanniversary of the worst crime in Europe since the Second World War with a range of community action events.

 These included memorial event at Bradford City Hall; a special screening of the multi-award winning Bosnian movie Halima’s Path supported by Bradford City of Film; and a Srebrenica Creative Workshop in Sunderland.